Skip to content

 3. Free for public repos — GitHub Projects boards are included

-4. Labels + Milestones — map directly to phases and task types
+4. Labels + Milestones — labels for scope/workflow, milestones for phases

 # Scope labels